altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "M::So where is my body right now?"
 "FL::What do you mean?"
 "M::Am I asleep in the cube?"
-"FL::Martha, dear: you're in the link. you're body is right here."
+"FL::Martha, dear: you're in the link. your body is right here."
 *Martha felt at herself*
 ~She seamed solid enough~
 'M::But before'
 ~Before when she endless fell in on herself.~
 "M::But I'm physical, the link isn't"
 "FL::Who said that?
-If it exists it's physical."
+If it exists: it's physical."
 ~Martha paused, and after a few breaths felt a little calmer~ "M::So what - I'm really physically here in my own memory?"
 "FL::As am I"
 "M::Can't we dream our way in."
-"FL::We used the backdoor for a reason, we do not want to be noticed."
+"FL::We used the backdoor for a reason, we do not want to be noticed...
+And we want certain privileges..."
 "M::Also - Why can't Rossin be here?"
 "FL::Frankly my dear, I don't know."
 "R:: He's a tuple"